Flag of East Germany: Symbolism and design

-In 1955, the inhabitants of the French-administered Saar Protectorate voted to join West Germany.
-Since its establishment as a separate French protectorate in 1947, the Saar had a white Nordic cross on a blue and red background as its flag.
-To demonstrate the commitment of the Saar to be a part of West Germany, a new flag was selected on 9 July 1956: the black-red-gold tricolour defaced with the new coat of arms, also proposed on this day.
-This flag came into force on 1 January 1957, upon the establishment of the Saarland as a state of West Germany.

 While the use of black-red-gold had been suggested in the Soviet zone in 1946, the Second People's Congress in 1948 decided to adopt the old black-white-red tricolour as a national flag for East Germany.
 This choice was based on the use of these colours by the National Committee for a Free Germany, a German anti-Nazi organisation that operated in the Soviet Union in the last two years of the war.
 In 1949, following a suggestion from Friedrich Ebert Jr., the black-red-gold tricolour was instead selected as the flag of the German Democratic Republic upon the formation of this state on 7 October 1949.
 From 1949 to 1959, the flags of both West and East Germany were identical.
 On 1 October 1959, the East German government changed its flag with the addition of coat of arms.
 In West Germany, these changes were seen as a deliberate attempt to divide the two Germanies.
 Displaying this flag in West Germany and West Berlin—where it became known as the Spalterflagge (divider-flag)—was seen as a breach of the constitution and subsequently banned until the late 1960s.